Do you pick up vehicles?

 Are you a government program?

-No, SCRAP-IT is a not-for-profit independent society which relies on private funding, grants and contributions from a variety of sources as well as program partners in order to offer rebates to customers.
+No, SCRAP-IT is a not-for-profit independent society which relies on private funding, grants and contributions from a variety of sources, our own treasury, as well as program partners in order to offer rebates to customers.

 Yes.
 SCRAP-IT is a not-for-profit society and does not have a continuous funding source.
 As a result, rebates/credits offered are subject to change at any time, as they are directly linked to available funding.